 Shep Perkins, CFA, Chief Investment Officer, Equities, presents research and insights from Putnam’s equity team on market trends and opportunities.

-This month’s author: Vivek Gandhi, CFA, Portfolio Manager, Putnam International Equity Fund
+This month’s author: Michael J. Maguire, CFA, Portfolio Manager, Putnam Global Health Care Fund

 The views and opinions expressed are those of the author, are subject to change with market conditions, and are not meant as investment advice.